The BIG Scales and Arpeggios Practice Routine for Guitar

 Here’s a quick example of what’s within the big scales and arpeggios practice routine for guitar:

 There are also many ways that these exercises could be fingered, and the fingerings (within the tablature stave) are only one suggestion.
 I would suggest beginning with the Major scale first if these kind of exercises are new to you, as that is the easiest scale to hear melodically and then you can move on to the other scale types.

 OK, so here it is, the big scales and arpeggios practice routine for guitar.
 Take things slowly and learn everything thoroughly.
-There are two PDFs for you to work with and they are available below:
+There are two PDFs for you to work with and they are available below.
+There are also two MP3 files with the exercises played on MIDI piano.

-Btw – Here’s the whole series of exercises played for each PDF played on a MIDI piano for your reference.
-Ignore the tempo too..the audio is just so that you can hear what the exercises sound like..it’s not the tempo it has to be played at!
+Btw – Ignore the tempo too..the audio is just so that you can hear what the exercises sound like..it’s not the tempo it has to be played at!